 To qualify for this program, a discloser must not be under audit or investigation.
 If a discloser has received a written notice relating to an audit or investigation for a tax or taxes, it is prohibited from participating in the program for those taxes.
 The discloser must also warrant that the taxes being disclosed are not the subject of an audit or investigation by the Department involving a person or entity involved in a prior bulk sale with the discloser, and also that it has not received a Delinquency Notice with respect to the disclosed taxes.
 The discloser cannot disclose for the tax and period for which it has been issued a Deficiency Notice by the City, but must pay such amounts as part of its disclosure for other periods or taxes.

-Once that application has been approved, the discloser will have 30 days in which to register, compute, and pay the amounts due to initiate a payment agreement, unless granted an extension.
-The Department will verify the accuracy of the interest calculations to insure that amounts due have been computed correctly.
-After the amounts have been calculated, an agreement will be prepared for the discloser's signature.
-Once fully executed, a copy of the agreement will be provided to the discloser.
+Taxpayers, tax collectors, and their representatives who wish to file a voluntary disclosure application should do so online using Chicago Business Direct.
+If the application is approved, the discloser will have 30 days in which to register, calculate, and pay the amounts due, unless granted an extension.
+The Department will verify the accuracy of the calculations and once the amount due has been confirmed an agreement will be prepared for the discloser's signature.
+A copy of the fully executed agreement will be provided to the discloser upon fulfillment of all terms of the agreement.
+If you have any questions regarding the voluntary disclosure program, please contact Emily Kearney at 312-747-3837.